Did you know there are hidden costs of federal loans?

 No matter how you slice it, medical school is a significant investment in your future.
 So why pay almost $13,000.00 dollars more for a Federal loan for your education.

 This means that Trinity students are able to securely invest in their future and ultimately pay less – not just because there are no hidden fees, but because the cost of the loan is lower, depending on the size and length of the repayment, significantly lower.

-Tuition costs keep rising.
+Yep, there are hidden costs of federal loans.
+And tuition costs keep rising.
 And at Trinity School of Medicine, we’re doing everything we can to offer a fulfilling academic experience that leaves students confident in their decision and prepared for the next steps in their career in medicine while we also keep costs low.

 Medical education is at the crossroads of a crisis: the physician shortage is demanding more and more doctors, while at the same time, costs and competition are getting out of hand in the US and Canada, limiting the chances of those ready and eager and qualified to respond to that dire need.
 It’s why we’re here, it’s why we’re doing things differently.

 Our approach is to look at what really works and what doesn’t, but especially to look at what has been stigmatized and dismissed and see what’s actually there.
 If there is an opportunity for medical students out there that is being ignored (properly structured and prudently implemented private loans, for example) because that’s just how it’s always been, we will seize that opportunity and provide it for our students to give them the best opportunity.
 At Trinity, we strive to be the top Caribbean medical school choice for medical students.